Coral reefs are one of our most iconic habitats, and provide a home for nearly a quarter of known marine species. But what actually is coral made of?

 Corals are formed by multiple small, soft organisms known as polyps.
 They secrete a rocky chalk-like (calcium carbonate) exoskeleton around themselves for protection.
 Over many years (hundreds in some cases), this process produces complex structures that can measure multiple metres in length.

-What do coral eat?
+What do corals eat?

 Most corals are reliant on photosynthesis (the same process used by plants to make energy from sunlight) for their energy.

-However, the corals are not able to photosynthesise themselves.
-Instead, microscopic algae known as zooxanthellae live within the coral’s protective exoskeleton.
 In return for protection from grazing marine species, the algae share the products of their photosynthesis with the coral, providing it with the energy it needs to survive.

-This is known as a mutualistic symbiosis – as both coral and algae benefit from the relationship.
+This is known as a 'mutualistic symbiosis', as both coral and algae benefit from the relationship.
 However, this relationship means coral can only survive in warm, shallow waters where photosynthesis can occur.
 Corals obtain their vibrant colours from the algae living within them.

 Where are coral reefs found?